ros2/design/articles/unique_network_flows.md

 - Easy to use: Application developers are only required to decide if unique flow identifiers for publishers/subscriptions are necessary.
 - Light-weight implementation: Both non-DDS and DDS RMW can implement the required support conveniently using native socket API with negligible impact on performance.
-- RMW-agnostic: No particular network is preferred, respecting ROS2 design preferences.
+- RMW-agnostic: No particular network is preferred, respecting ROS 2 design preferences.
 - Minimal change: The application layer is responsible for automating network QoS configuration.
 This represents minimal disruption to the ROS framework.

 ### Limitations